-His early involvement in the artistic field of landscape photography, sustained by a scrupulous and yet poetical research, has led him to the intense expressions of the strong symbolic values that characterize his work.
+His early involvement in the artistic field of landscape photography, sustained by a scrupulous and yet poetical research, has led him to the intense expressions of the strong symbolic values that characterize his work, which played a crucial role in the transition between what we consider today as classic research on landscape issues, and the most up-to-date experiments.

 His rigorous work has gained attention in the world of photography and contemporary art and many prestigious institutions have requested his participation in important exhibitions and publications.
 His work has been included in prominent collections, such as those owned by the Deutsche Bank, the Fondazione Sandretto Re Rebaudengo and others.

-Since 2009 he has been Guest Professor at the Master in Photography and Visual Design organized by Forma in collaboration with NABA, Nuova Accademia di Belle Arti, Milano.
+Since 2009 he has been Guest Professor at the Master in Photography and Visual Design at NABA, Nuova Accademia di Belle Arti, Milano.

 Since 1990, he has been teaching at the Scuola di Specializzazione in Storia dell'Arte at the Università Cattolica, Milano, as a teacher of the "Laboratory of Art Photography".